evelynharthbrooke/Taliyah/README.md

 Above, I described how to install Node.js with the Node Version Manager, but in this section I will describe how to install Node.js without it, in case you only want one Node.js installation and don't plan on installing multiple versions of Node.
-This section is going to be decently small as you only need to accomplish one step, which is to install Node through homebrew.
+This section is going to be decently small as you only need to accomplish one step, which is to install Node through Homebrew.

 ```bash
 brew install node # simple, right?